top of page

 • How many students does Spring Knolls have per class?

-To ensure the safety of our students and staff, we will follow all MSDE, OCC and CDC guidelines and regulations related to health and safety measures during the time of COVID-19.
-As part of this, our classes will be capped at the following number of students per class: 2-Day Twos class (Thurs, Fri) = 8 3-Day Twos class (Mon, Tues, Wed) = 8 Threes and PreK classes = 15
+To ensure the safety of our students and staff, we follow all MSDE and OCC classroom size guidelines.
+As part of this, our classes are capped at the following number of students per class: 2-Day Twos class (Thurs, Fri) = 10 3-Day Twos class (Mon, Tues, Wed) = 10 5-Day Twos class (Mon - Fri) = 10 Threes and PreK classes = 16

 • What schedule do you follow?